ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 Activity names from "activity_labels.txt" file were assigned using gsub() function.

-STEP 4.
+==STEP 4.
 "Appropriately labels the data set with descriptive variable names" The following naming convention was followed:
 1. The variable names are descriptive, full words, not abbreviations (as per week 4 lecture, also CTAs' reccommendations in the class discussion forum: https://class.coursera.org/getdata-008/forum/thread?thread_id=131);
-	2. CamelCase (my prefered way for easier readability);
+1. CamelCase (my prefered way for easier readability);
-	3. "BodyBody" was changed to "Body";
+1. "BodyBody" was changed to "Body";
-	3. No white spaces, underscores, parenthesis or hyphens.
+1. No white spaces, underscores, parenthesis or hyphens.

 gsub() function (with regular expression pattern replacement) was used to make the needed variable names' transformations.

-Examples:
+* Examples:
 	* 'tBodyAcc-mean()-X' was transformed to "timeBodyAccelerationMeanX"
 	* "fBodyBodyGyroJerkMag-std()" was transformed to "frequencyBodyGyroscopeJerkMagnitudeStandardDeviation"